sandeshsapkota/react-project-boilerplate/README.md

 React Boilerplate with Authentication

 This React boilerplate provides a solid starting point for building web applications with authentication functionality.
 It comes pre-configured with essential tools and libraries such as Tailwind CSS, TypeScript, Redux, Sass, and more.

 ### Features
-* **Authentication**: Already Developed Protected component for your app with login, register mechanism
+* **Authentication**: Already Developed Protected component for your app with login, register  and forgot password pages
 * **Tailwind CSS**
 * **TypeScript Support**
 * **Redux State Management**
 * **Sass Preprocessor**
 * **Data Fetching with Axios**: Perform HTTP requests and handle responses with Axios.
-* **Form Handling with React Hook Form**: Simplify form management with React Hook Form - you can remove if you replace it with other
-* **Validation with Yup**: Validate forms easily with Yup schema validation.
-* **Pagination with React Paginate**: Implement pagination functionality in your application.
 * **Protected Component**: Implement protected routes easily with a pre-configured component.
 * **Linting with ESLint**: Ensure code quality and consistency with ESLint.
+* **Form Handling with React Hook Form**: Simplify form management with React Hook Form - you can remove if you replace it with other

 ### Prerequisites